PanicStation.org

 What to do now

-- If you rent: notify your landlord/property manager immediately in writing and request an urgent inspection.
-If you can’t get a timely response and you believe it may be unsafe, contact your city/county building department or code enforcement.
+• If you rent: notify your landlord or property manager immediately in writing and ask for an urgent inspection.
+If you believe the building may be unsafe and you cannot get a timely response, check your city or county building department or code-enforcement route.

 What can wait